unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Payment using credit cards

 We've made it easier to pick and change credit cards using the checkout.
-We're planning to introduce more traditional payment options soon.

 ![card selection on checkout](/images/blog/redesigned-checkout/new-checkout-add-card.png)